Defeating Facial Tracking: Red Team vs Blue Team

 Under IR illumination: Appears as black voids, breaking face detection

-Method 5: Video Hijacking via Virtual Camera (Trivial)
+Method 5: Video Hijacking via Virtual Camera

-• Any video file of age-appropriate person
+Trivial.
+OBS, ManyCam, or XSplit.
+Any video file of an age-appropriate person.

 # Install OBS Studio